 - Provide environmental education to foster public stewardship of natural and cultural resources through community education and outreach opportunities. - To improve public awareness of the Corps' civil works and military missions through effective, proactive communication. - To improve availability of public lands for use as an outdoor classroom and provide educational opportunities that help develop science, technology, engineering, and math skills. - Implement educational and research programs.
-Topics should include water quality and quantity, history, culture, safety, recreation, nature and ecology. - To partner with multiple agencies and organizations to leverage financial and staff resources. - Encourage partnerships and sponsorships that will promote the interpretation of local values and a sense of proprietorship by local communities. - Establish a network among local, state and federal conservation agencies concerning exchange of related information for public education and management purposes. - Enhance the visitors' experience and enjoyment by anticipating their needs and providing interpretive resources to meet those needs.

-- Improve visitor and employee safety using interpretive techniques. - Utilize the resources provided by the Mark Twain Lake Visitors and Educational Resource Center Committee Cooperative Association, a 501c3 partner, to further ISOP activities and events.
+Topics should include water quality and quantity, history, culture, safety, recreation, nature, and ecology. - To partner with multiple agencies and organizations to leverage financial and staff resources. - Encourage partnerships and sponsorships that will promote the interpretation of local values and a sense of proprietorship by local communities. - Establish a network among local, state and federal conservation agencies concerning exchange of related information for public education and management purposes. - Enhance the visitors' experience and enjoyment by anticipating their needs and providing interpretive resources to meet those needs. - Improve visitor and employee safety using interpretive techniques. - Utilize the resources provided by the Mark Twain Lake Visitors and Educational Resource Center Committee and the Mark Twain Lake FOREST Council Cooperative Associations, 501(c)(3) partners, to further ISOP activities and events.